 Wind & Water features choreography by Emily Solstice Tait danced by Manitoba Interlake’s Averie Johannesson and TPM’s Artistic Director Ardith Boxall.
 It enlivens the prairies of the Arborg & District Multicultural Heritage Village and the waters of Finn’s Beach – on Treaty 2 Territory.
-This contemporary dance piece collaborates with film, dancer and the elements to create a lovely visual feast for the eyes, accompanied by original composition by Arborg Percussionist Sage Stoyanowski.
-Filmed by BNB Studios – Buio Assis, edited by PJ Jordan, with mentorship from Andraea Sartison.
+Accompanied by original composition by Arborg Percussionist Sage Stoyanowski.
+Filmed by BNB Studios – Buio Assis, edited by PJ Jordan, mentorship from Andraea Sartison.

 CHAUTAUQUA: THE INTERLAKE TRAIL

 Arborg is a booming beacon in the Interlake- both economically and creatively!
 The town’s cultural roots run deep and are apparent at all intersections- from the Arborg & District Multicultural Heritage Village to the Icelandic River, from the High School arts classes to the Arborg Legion, and the Creative Cocoon!
 Music and dance fill the nights and barn lofts, and your bellies are always full be it bannock, vinarterta or perogies.
 Enjoy tales of New Iceland from devoted citizens who keep history alive from generation to generation.